thefifthagreement/jedha-lead-s2/README.md

 5. The stream generates SNS
 6. SNS triggers Lambdas which uses the model endpoint to make predictions on the fly
 7. The results are sent through SNS

+## Conclusion

+This final project of the Lead Data bootcamp is to considered as an assesment of our skills in the AWS environment.

+The timing was short (about 24 hours) and was indeed a limit.
+There are multiple ways of improvement for this project but I'll give some here:
+* deal with the imbalanced classes (under/over sampling, SMOTE, ADASYN)
+* try other models (Random Cut Forest, Clustering, Deep Learing)
+* use the AWS Fraud Detector service
+* optimize the Messaging - Lambda architecture to be cost-effective